grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] Maybe post the unedited first full draft as a "preview edition" on Amazon?
 	* (Check if new editions can be distributed for free, and push that idea in a quest for new readers)
 	* (Or see if you can distribute the preview edition for free as a way to bring in new readers)
+* [ ] Maybe post the unedited firt full draft preview on the sub commander bulletin board page?
+	* Things to include in post:
+		* I was heavily influenced by playing sub commander; in many ways this book is a novelization of the game
+		* ...Except that it is about cargo subs, not war subs.
+(Still plenty of sub fighting though)
+		* Maybe the thing about mad max meets moby dick meets sub commander meets deadliest catch, etc? (you should really compose this line so you can use it --- feels like it will come up over and over again)
 * [ ] For the cover:
 	* have Dave do illustration
 	* It would be better, I think, to include illustrations of some of the characters ON the sub, rather than just the sub